mjl-/gopherwatch/README.md

 go modules seen in a go module transparency log (sum database), e.g. https://sum.golang.org.

-The default transparency log used by the Go toolchain is sum.golang.org, so published packages are likely to turn up there, though there are no guarantees modules are added to the log.
+The Go toolchain uses proxy.golang.org to fetch modules (with "go get" or "go install).
+The proxy adds all modules to sum.golang.org.
+This means published library modules with a release tag (e.g. v1.2.3) are almost certain to turn up in the transparency log.
+Go modules that are applications are likely to turn up as well: as soon as someone runs "go install $module@$version", with "latest" as version, or a specific tag.

 https://www.gopherwatch.org/ is a public instance running GopherWatch.